danielctull/DCTAuth/Readme.markdown

 ## Features

+DCTAuth is [fully documented](http://danieltull.co.uk/DCTAuth/documentation/) and there is a [feed for the docset](http://danieltull.co.uk/DCTAuth/documentation/docset.atom) that you can add to Xcode.
+If you have appledoc installed, a build phase of the framework target will generate and install the documentation.

 * Multiple account type architecture
     * Built-in support for OAuth, OAuth 2.0 and Basic authentication
     * Add extra headers to authentication requests
     * Create your own custom authentication system

 * Works on Mac and iOS
     * OS X 10.7+
     * iOS 5+

 * Web view authorization step
     * Launch Safari and return with a callback URL
     * Provide in-app web view

 * Keychain
 	* Accounts save to the keychain